Tasmanian House of Assembly: History

 The House of Assembly was first established in 1856, under legislation passed by the British Parliament creating the independent self-governing Colony of Tasmania.
 The Legislative Council had already existed since 1852.
 The first elections for the House of Assembly were held in October 1856.
 The House first met on 2 December 1856 in the area that is now the parliamentary members lounge.
 The first House had members elected to represent 24 electorates.
 Hobart had five members, Launceston had three members, and the 22 other electorates each had one member.

+In 1870 the multi-member districts were divided and all 32 members were elected in single-member districts.